ing-bank/prometheus-scenarios/promql/chapter2/UsingFunctions.md

 The demo api exposes a metric called *api_request_count* that simulates a measurement of the number of incoming requests.

 ### Assignment
-Create a dashboard showing the number of requests for each country and shows the average number of logons per second in a one minute range vector.
+Create a dashboard showing the number of requests for each country.

 <details>
   <summary>Show solution</summary>